 When it comes to letting go of a lot of the stressors of life, there’s one thing I still practice today and I’m going to share what that is in the last segment coming up.

-My mom gave me a stereo when I was like 18.
+My mom gave me a stereo when I was eighteen.
 It was a dual cassette record player.
 I loved it and played it all the time.
 When I moved out of the house, I took it with me.

 I said, “What stereo?
 The one you gave me?”